ryot4/diary.vim/README.md

     cp autoload/diary.vim ~/.vim/autoload/
     cp plugin/diary.vim ~/.vim/plugin/

-## Settings
+## Basic configuration

-Specify the directory for diary files:
+First, specify the directory for diary files in your vimrc:

     " This is the default.
     let g:diary_dir = expand('~/diary')

-Specify how diary files are created:

-    " Create a file per day.
-(The resulting path is like ~/diary/2017/03/05) " This is the default.
-    let g:diary_create = 'day'

-    " Create a file per month.
-(The resulting path is like ~/diary/2017/03) let g:diary_create = 'month'

-Specify the template of diary files (optional):
+You can specify the template for newly created files (optional):

     let g:diary_template = expand('~/diary/template')